proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 2. Player armor set

 ## Level data file
 This file contains all of the level data, like generation data, and the tile data.
+The game will not store all of the generated terrain, but only the terrain that differs from the original generation.
+For example, if a player destroys a tile, the destoryed tile will be saved as air in the save.

+The save file will have a slightly different way of storing the data, and instead of sets, it uses the actual corrdinates of the chunks as "A set".
+So the first set might look like 37 87 65 in decimal

 ### First Set of Entries
 The first set of entries contains some basic stuff about the level.